 Ready to Host a HundrED GLocal?
 Here's What You Need to Know...

+We look at HundrED GLocals as community-building events where people can find inspiration as well as discuss implementation.
 These events can last anywhere between two to three hours, are organized by HundrED Ambassadors and community members, and are free of charge.

 At every HundrED GLocal event, an equal number of global and local innovations are showcased.
 Our proposal is 3x3 (3 global, 3 local) but 4x4 or 5x5 are also possible.
 The global innovations come from HundrED´s global list and are selected by the organizers.
 Local innovations are selected locally, again by the organizers and they don´t have to be part of HundrED yet, though they are encouraged to join our global HundrED Community.